yomidevs/yomitan/README.md

 similar to the ones pictured below.
 These dictionaries are often sought after by language learners for their correctness and excellent coverage of the Japanese language.

-Unfortunately, as most of the dictionaries released in this format are proprietary I am unable to bundle them with Yomichan.
+Unfortunately, as most of the dictionaries released in this format are proprietary, I am unable to bundle them with Yomichan.
 You will need to procure these dictionaries yourself and import them with [Yomichan Import](https://foosoft.net/projects/yomichan-import).
 Please see the project page for additional details.